-- Provide support from a specialist teacher to students with hearing loss; - Help students develop speech and language skills; - Foster self-esteem and independence; - Provide development of auditory-verbal skills; - Develop skills in use and management of amplification equipment; - Provide strategies for students to return to a regular classroom. - In a regular classroom with withdrawal assistance at the secondary level.
+- Foster self-esteem, independence and self-advocacy; - Support development of Auditory Verbal/Oral (AV/O) communication skills; - Develop skills in the use and management of hearing technology; - Receive intensive support from a qualified Teacher of the Deaf. - In a regular classroom with withdrawal assistance at the secondary level.

-Placement in a Hearing Resource Program at the secondary school level must be recommended through the system IPRC process.
+Placement in a regular class program with withdrawal assistance at the secondary level must be recommended through the system IPRC process.